Your web browser is outdated and may be insecure

 1. Keep to the facts.
 Give accurate detail about the issue(s) you’re concerned with.
 If there is a specific policy/guideline not being adhered to, state this.

 2. Stay neutral.
-Even if you are upset it is important you are clear about the concerns you have and what impact, or possible impact, to the safety and/or the care you provide.
+Even if you are upset, it is important you are clear about the concerns you have and what impact, or possible impact, they have on the safety and/or the care you provide.

 3. Keep a record.
-You may have put your concern in writing or raised it verbally but it’s important you make a dated record of what you said.
-Include key details of what happened, where, when and who was involved.
+You may have put your concern in writing or raised it verbally, but it’s important you make a dated record of what you said, and to whom.
+Include key details of what happened, where, when, and who was involved.
+Consider using our letter templates as needed.

 4. Read your policy.
 Either before (if possible) or after initially reporting, read your employer’s raising concerns policy.
-It may also be called speaking up or whistleblowing.
+It may also be called a speaking up or whistleblowing policy.
+Depending on the circumstances, you should check other policies too for guidance; for example, your employer's bullying and harassment policy if relevant to the situation.

 5. Escalate if unresolved.
-If the issues cannot be resolved locally and continue to pose a risk, escalate your concerns immediately.
+If the issues cannot be resolved locally and continue to pose a risk, read what to do if it is unresolved and escalate your concerns as soon as possible.

 As a student you should initially raise your concern with your practice supervisor/practice assessor, or the clinical manager of the practice learning environment.

-If for any reason you are reluctant to raise a concern with clinical staff, you should follow your HEI institution’s raising concerns guidance, seek support from the RCN and raise your concern with the academic lecturer designated to your practice learning experience.
+If for any reason you are reluctant to raise a concern with clinical staff, you should follow your Approved Education Institution (AEI)/university's raising concerns guidance, seek support from the RCN and raise your concern with your academic assessor or link lecturer designated to your practice placement area.

-Concerns must be raised verbally with your academic lecturer.
+Concerns must be raised with your academic assessor, personal tutor or link lecturer.
 You should keep a factual record of the events at the time of the event, a copy of which will be placed in your file.

 You can use our decision tree to help you decide whether to raise a concern and when to escalate a concern.